 These are the pantry staples I use repeatedly in my kitchen.
 They are the building blocks of every sauce and dressing on PLANTifull Fare.

-These create flavor layering — the secret to richness.
+These create flavor depth — the secret to richness.

 • Garlic (fresh & roasted) – Sweet, sharp, or mellow depending on preparation